St. Raphael's Edible Garden: Features

-St. Raphael's Edible Garden had a tipi made of wooden poles and organic cotton for guests to shield from the rain and cold.
-In 2022, the tipi was replaced with a yurt, funded by Arcus Infrastructure Partners LLP.
-The garden currently has a wildlife pond which has fish and other pond animals and, until 2022, had a chicken coop with over 20 chickens for the production of eggs sold to residents of the estate.
-The garden also has compost bins, a pizza oven, a greenhouse and a stunning pergola.

-Although the garden is managed and run by Sufra NW London, it is maintained by staff and volunteers.
+As of 2019, St. Raphael's Edible Garden currently has a tipi made of wooden poles and organic cotton that is used for outdoor cooking, a wildlife pond which has fish and other pond animals, and a chicken coop for the production of eggs.
+The garden also has raised beds and fruit trees and is managed and maintained by staff and volunteers.
+A greenhouse was also developed in the Garden for the growing of flowers and other botanics.